ailisc97/Project_Milestone_3/README.md

 ### Limitations
 The biggest limitation I faced was the cards in the html that holds the resturants, they take any picture but sometimes the pictures are different sizes and I couldnt get them to be uniform.
 Its the same problem with the description some sentences are longer on some reviews then others, making the cards not uniform.

+City doesnt come up in some of the cards, or in some of the places.html.
+If I had more time id like to know why.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -